Dmytro27Ind/coffeerun/README.md

 ## Install
-To install, you just need to download the repository and open the site on a local server.
+1. You need to download the repository and open the site on a local server.
+2. ```console cd server ```